justaguy-hi/idk/README.md

-# idk
+# life
-depressed with my useless life
+you ain't useless be proud with your life every life is a gift from god